2025 Solar Incentives Guide for Easton, PA - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the type of incentives that you are most likely to have some familiarity with.
+Federal incentives are the type of incentives that you are most likely to have heard of.
 The Federal Solar Investment Tax Credit, or ITC, is likely the best-known federal solar incentive.
-The ITC provides a tax credit for a specific percentage of the cost of your solar system.
+The ITC offers a tax credit for a specific percentage of your solar system's cost.

-The Inflation Reduction Act, passed in August 2022, added more provisions to the ITC (as well as retitling it the Clean Energy Credit).
-The Clean Energy Credit has increased the current credit up to 30% for solar installation projects started after January 1, 2022, and completed by the end of 2032.
-After 2032, the percentage will decrease slightly each year until the end of the program in 2035.
-The expansion also makes claiming credit for energy storage systems easier than ever before, starting in 2023.
+The Inflation Reduction Act, passed in August 2022, expanded and extended the ITC (as well as renaming it to the Clean Energy Credit).
+The Clean Energy Credit is valid until 2035.
+Your solar installation project undertaken between 2022 and 2032 may qualify for a 30% tax credit.
+This amount will decrease slightly on a yearly basis until the end of the current program.
+Starting in 2023, the expansion to the program will also make claiming credit for energy storage systems easier than ever before.

 More information about the new Inflation Reduction Act can be found here.
-The easiest way to fully understand how the new Clean Energy Credit applies to you is to reach out to your local Easton solar panel company with your questions.
+To better understand how the new Clean Energy Credit applies to you, speak with your local Easton solar installation expert.

 State & Local Solar Incentives